-The College of Nursing was established to help solve the critical statewide nursing shortage with a variety of degree options to produce more registered nurses, advanced practice nurses and nurse educators.
+The College of Nursing was established to help solve the critical statewide nursing shortage with a variety of degree options to produce excellent nurses in areas of the greatest need.

 The College of Nursing offers a variety of degree programs for students preparing to become nurses, as well as for those who are already registered nurses and wish to advance their careers.
-Degrees include a Bachelor of Science in nursing and Master of Science in nursing degrees, including Nursing Education (MSN-ED), that prepare the next generation of nurses to meet the growing demand for nursing care, Forensic Nursing (MSN-FORS) that advances health, advocacy and justice through treatment of survivors of violent crimes, and Family Nurse Practitioner (MSN-FNP) that helps to meet the escalating need for primary health care in Texas.
-Additionally, the College of Nursing offers a Multidisciplinary Graduate Certificate program in Forensic Health Care.
+Degrees include a Bachelor of Science in nursing to fit a variety of student backgrounds.
+Additionally, the college offers several Master of Science in nursing degrees such as Nursing Education (MSN-ED), that prepares nurses to educate the next generation of nurses; Forensic Nursing (MSN-FORS) to advance health, advocacy and justice through the treatment of survivors of violent crimes; and Family Nurse Practitioner (MSN-FNP) that helps meet the escalating need for primary health care in Texas.
+The College of Nursing also offers a Multidisciplinary Graduate Certificate program in Forensic Health Care.

 With an extraordinary faculty, multiple campuses and locations, and a variety of degree tracks and online courses, the College of Nursing provides high quality, flexible options for students balancing career, family and personal obligations.
 Aggie nurses foster a sense of social responsibility and global citizenship through community service and outreach.